willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

   - Added script to run Fst calculations for all possible pairwise population comparisons

+Thursday, 29th October 2015

+  - Adjusted the walltime and mem requirements of a few scripts based on how much time/memory they actually used -- keeping these demands realistically low will help me spend less time queueing.

 Week of 2nd-6th Nov.

   + Minimal progress due to admin. issues not related to the project.